Subedar Brings Winning Form To Rosehill

 “She’s just a winner,” McEvoy said.

-“She puts into the right spot and controls the race and has a nice change of gears when you ask her.”
+“She puts herself into the right spot and controls the race and has a nice change of gears when you ask her.”

 Waller said black-type racing this spring might come too soon for Haut Brion Her but she had the potential for better races.